-The proposed development will be completed in one phase.
-It will include for the development of 55 lots, road construction and the installation of a domestic water supply system, including a water intake from Deer Lake complete with water treatment and disinfection.
-The schedule start of construction is August 2004.
+The proposed development will include for the development of forty (40) lots, road construction and the installation of a domestic water supply system which is an extension of the system installed under Phase I for the development.
+The schedule start of construction is September 2006.